Conte-Ecology/shedsGisData/daymet/README.md

 # Workflow
+The database is initially populated with the 1980-2014 climate records.
+When the new data is released annually thereafter, the process is re-run for just that year.
+Step 1 may not be necessary to repeat if shapefiles still exist from previous years.

-1. Project the zones shapefiles into the Daymet spatial reference (Lambert Conformal Conic) as defined on their
+1. Project the zones shapefiles into the Daymet spatial reference (Lambert Conformal Conic) as defined on the
 [Data Documentation Page](https://daymet.ornl.gov/datasupport.html).
 Save all of the projected shapefiles to use into the same directory.
 Currently, the script is structured to read zone shapefiles with the name format "Catchments[`HYDRO_REGIONS`]_Daymet.shp", referencing one of the input variables in step 2.
 An example of one shapefile name is "Catchments01_Daymet.shp".
-If this naming scheme is altered, it should be reflected in the part of the script where the shapefiles are read.
+If this naming scheme is altered, it should be reflected in the part of the script that reads the shapefiles.

 2. Set the variables in the "Specify Inputs" section: